dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 *About the code*

   + `license`: Use this property to specify a license key.
-In this sample, we used "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" which is a trial license good for 24 hours on all new devices.
+In this sample, we are using "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" which is a trial license good for 24 hours on all new devices.
 Feel free to use your own license key here.
 Read more on [Specify the license](#specify-the-license).

   + `createInstance()`: This method creates a `BarcodeScanner` object.
 This object can read barcodes directly from a video input with the help of its interactive UI (hidden by default) and the <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices" title="MediaDevices interface">MediaDevices interface</a>.